 How is the test done?

-Generally, one should not wear any jewellery and will be asked to change into the gown provided for the test.
-If you are a smoker it is advised stop smoking 4-5 hours before the test.
+Generally, one should not wear any jewelry and will be asked to change into the gown provided for the test.
+If you are a smoker it is advised to stop smoking 4-5 hours before the test.
 If the test is to be done on your stomach, you should have to fast for 6-12 hours and drink less water.
-Women taking pelvic ultrasound have to drink one litre of water before an hour of the test.
+Women taking pelvic ultrasound have to drink one liter of water before an hour of the test.

 The head will be turned accordingly for the neck and head doppler scan.
 The legs and the hands are turned out to get better results for the leg and hand doppler scan.
 You will be asked to lie down on your back for chest and abdominal scan.